chriskonnertz/DeepLy/README.md

 better use the language code constants of the `DeepLy` class.
 The class also offers methods such as `getLangCodes($withAuto = true)` and `supportsLangCode($langCode)`.

+You may use the `proposeTranslations` method if you want to get alternative translations for a text.
+This method cannot operate on more than one sentence at once.

 ## Supported Languages

 DeepL(y) supports these languages: